eddy445/ansible-role-edwinyongo/README.md

 Role Variables
 --------------
 These are the default variables
+you can adjust these in your paybook.
 nginx_listen_port: 80
 nginx_website_title: "Hello, Knox!"
 nginx_website_content: "Welcome to the KnoxWeb role-powered website!"